intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

-The next part of the discussion highlighted the need to understand the trade-offs involved in changing forwarding decisions - such as increased stretch and jitter.
-This points to the need for careful design and analysis of improvements from a system perspective, to ensure that the intended effect is indeed reached across the entire system, and is not only a local optima.
+The next part of the discussion highlighted the need to understand the trade-offs involved in changing forwarding decisions - such as increased jitter and stretch.
+Jitter is about delay fluctuation between packets in a stream {{RFC4689}}.
+Stretch is defined as the difference between the absolute shortest path traffic could take through the network and the path the traffic actually takes
+{{RFC7980}}.
+Impacts on jitter and stretch point to the need for careful design and analysis of improvements from a system perspective, to ensure that the intended effect is indeed reached across the entire system, and is not only a local optimum.

-We also talked about the potentially significant impact of using efficiency binary formats when carrying data in protocols.
+We also talked about the potentially significant impact of using efficient binary formats instead of textual representations when carrying data in protocols.
 This is something that can be relatively easily adopted in new protocols as they are developed.
-Indeed, some recently finished protocols such as HTTP/2 have already chosen to use this technique.
+Indeed, some recently finished protocols such as HTTP/2 have already chosen to use this technique {{RFC7540}}.
+General-purpose binary formats such as Concise Binary Object Representation (CBOR) {{RFC8949}} are also available for use.

 There were also some interesting discussions regarding the use of multicast and whether it would help or hurt on the energy efficiency of communications.
 There were some studies and simulations that showed the potential gains to be had but were to be balanced against some of the well known barriers to deployment of multicast.
-We also heard from a leading CDN operator regarding their views on multicast and how it relates to media usage and consumption models.
+We also heard from a leading Content Delivery Network (CDN) operator regarding their views on multicast and how it relates to media usage and consumption models.
 The hallway conversations also talked about the potential negative effects of multicast in wireless and constrained networks.
 Overall the conclusion was that the use of multicast can potentially provide some savings but only in some specific scenarios.

 For all improvements, the importance of metrics was frequently highlighted to ensure changes lead to a meaningful reduction in